-TL;DR: The Centers for Medicare & Medicaid Services modified NCD 70 governing adult liver transplantation coverage policy, with an effective date of January 9, 2026.
-Here's what billing teams need to know before submitting claims.
+TL;DR: The Centers for Medicare & Medicaid Services modified NCD 70, the National Coverage Determination governing Medicare adult liver transplantation coverage policy, effective January 9, 2026.
+Here's what billing teams need to act on now.

 Quick-Reference Table